-During the 2016-2017 summer breeding season we used three different camera types to capture activities at the nest, including new solar-powered ‘Swift’ cameras which transmit live still images via the phone network.
-This meant we were monitoring the daily going-ons and development of chicks throughout the nesting season.
+During the 2016-2017 and 2017-2018 breeding seasons we used three different camera types to capture activities at the nest, including new solar-powered ‘Swift’ cameras which transmit live still images via the phone network.
+This meant we were monitoring the daily going-ons and development of chicks throughout the nesting season in real time.

-Together with researchers from UNSW and RBGSyd (Royal Botanic Gardens Sydney) we deployed a total of 31 satellite trackers, allowing us to follow the movements of 31 individual birds.
-This is the largest number of ibis tracked in a single study within Australia to date!
+Together with researchers from UNSW and RBGSyd (Royal Botanic Gardens Sydney) we deployed a total of 28 Geotrak satellite GPS trackers in Barmah-Millewa on juvenile and adult straw-necked ibis, Australian white ibis and royal spoonbill.
+This is the largest number of spoonbills and ibis tracked in a single study within Australia to date!

-Five Geotrak satellite GPS trackers have been deployed on five straw-necked ibis adults in Barmah-Millewa Forest to track their movements during and after the breeding season.
 The trackers capture GPS locations hourly from 7am-7pm and at midnight each day to record the roosting and nesting locations of the birds.
 The trackers are solar-powered and expected to last 2-5 years.
-Our tracked birds will provide valuable information on foraging locations and insight into big questions like where do these ibis go after breeding and how far do they travel? and do these ibis return to the same spot to breed?
+So far our tracked birds have provided valuable information on foraging locations and insight into big questions like where do birds go after breeding and how far do they travel? and do these birds return to the same spot to breed?

 A further ten Ecotone GSM phone network GPS trackers were deployed on adult Australian white ibis and straw-necked ibis in Barmah-Millewa Forest in November and December 2016.
 These trackers were funded by NSW OEH.
 The birds comprise three adult female straw-necked ibis (Joelene, Jemima, Cobalt), three adult male straw-necked ibis (Greg, Joe, Ymir), two adult female Australian white ibis (Betty, Stella) and two adult male Australian white ibis (Tom, Douggie), and a juvenile Australian white ibis.